Nextiva / Blog / Customer Experience

 • Net Promoter Score® (NPS): NPS measures how likely customers are to recommend your brand to others.
 Delivering a consistent, positive experience across all channels is one of the strongest ways to boost your NPS.

-• Channel Usage and Preference: Understanding which preferred channels your customers use most frequently and their preferences for different types of interactions helps you optimize your resource allocation.
+• Channel usage and preference: Understanding which preferred channels your customers use most frequently and their preferences for different types of interactions helps you optimize your resource allocation.

-• Customer Journey Completion Rate: This metric tracks the percentage of customers who complete key tasks or journeys (such as making a purchase or resolving an issue) across your integrated customer experience.
+• Customer journey completion rate: This metric tracks the percentage of customers who complete key tasks or journeys (such as making a purchase or resolving an issue) across your integrated customer experience.

-• Average Resolution Time: This metric measures the average time it takes to resolve customer concerns across all communication channels.
+• Average resolution time: This metric measures the average time it takes to resolve customer concerns across all communication channels.
 Efficiency here directly impacts customer satisfaction.

 • AI-powered personalization: Artificial intelligence can analyze vast amounts of customer data to understand individual customer preferences and deliver highly tailored content, offers, and support across all touchpoints.